Illustration by John Rooney

 The great Berlin housing experiment begins

-It’s worth remembering that the rent freeze only came about due to grassroots activism by citizens fed up with political inaction.
+It’s worth remembering that the rent freeze only came about because of grassroots activism by citizens fed up with political inaction.
 The Deutsche Wohnen & Co Enteignen (or Dispossess Deutsche Wohnen & Co) campaign shook the system with its demand to forcefully repossess all apartments owned by large private real estate companies.
 It was the SPD’s federal member for Mitte, Eva Högel, who in early 2019 first published the idea of the Mietendeckel, then seen as a more politically palatable concept than dispossession.
-It goes to show – we need to demand extreme reforms just to get a moderation.
+It goes to show: we need to demand extreme reforms just to get a moderation.

 * This feature was subedited by Dan Cole.